 For nearly four decades now, the country has recognized October as National Breast Cancer Awareness Month.
-It is a time annually devoted to educating everyone about breast cancer—including metastatic breast cancer (MBC)—and the importance of early detection and timely, high-quality care.
+It is a time annually devoted to educating everyone about breast cancer — including metastatic breast cancer (MBC) — and the importance of early detection and access to timely, high-quality care.

 No matter who you are or where you live, breast cancer may touch your life.
-It’s necessary to understand the warning signs of breast cancer, your risk and what’s normal for you, so if there are any changes in your breasts, you can act.
+It’s necessary to understand the warning signs of breast cancer, your risk of breast cancer and what’s normal for you so you can take action if there are any changes in your breasts or underarm areas.

-Since 1989, Susan G. Komen has helped drive down mortality rates from breast cancer thanks to our focus on early detection and improvements in treatment—however, that progress is in jeopardy.
-During the COVID-19 pandemic, many people delayed their regular screening and the pandemic disrupted treatment and research progress.
+Since 1989, Susan G. Komen has helped drive down mortality rates from breast cancer thanks to our focus on early detection and improvements in treatment.
+However, that progress may be in jeopardy.
+During the COVID-19 pandemic, many people delayed their regular breast cancer screening.
+The pandemic disrupted treatment and research progress.

-And progress is needed.
-Through research, growing knowledge about breast cancer has led to new therapies and targeted treatments that improved outcomes for many people and replaced the one-size-fits-all treatments of three decades ago.
-It is research that brings hope to patients facing this disease, especially those living with MBC.
-We need to ensure more options for patients, especially when treatments stop working.
+And more progress is still needed.
+Through research, growing knowledge about breast cancer has led to new therapies and targeted treatments that improved outcomes for many people.
+It is research that brings hope to people facing this disease, especially those living with MBC.
+We need to ensure more treatment options are available for all people facing breast cancer, especially when treatments stop working.

-The COVID-19 pandemic also highlighted the disparity in breast cancer treatments for rural and low-income people across the country, as well as the disparity in treatment between Black and white women.
-Black women in the U.S. are about 40 percent more likely to die from breast cancer than white women.
+The COVID-19 pandemic also highlighted the inequities in breast cancer treatments for under-resourced communities across the country, as well as the inequity in treatment between Black and white women.
+Black women in the U.S. are about 40% more likely to die from breast cancer than white women.

-1 in 8 women will be diagnosed with breast cancer in her lifetime—that’s one person every 12 minutes in the U.S.
+1 in 8 women will be diagnosed with breast cancer in her lifetime.
+That’s one person every 2 minutes in the U.S.

-The two greatest risk factors of breast cancer are being female and getting older.
+The two most common risk factors of breast cancer are being born female and getting older.